 5. Get the “goodie bag” before you leave the party.
 Every experience has a gift.
 And those we are sure have no gift whatsoever generally have the biggest gift of all.
 Before you close the door on this past experience, figure out what the gift was.

-Now these are just ideas to get you started—you are the only one who can say for sure what your gift was…
+Here are some examples to get you started—you are the only one who can say for sure what your gift was…

-The long gone lover may have given you a gift of realizing you can create a mate, or the gift of self-love.
-You may have realized in your sadness that you do deserve more—you deserve someone to love you unconditionally, and it may have been the impetus to do the work you have done on yourself (or are about to do here).
+- The long gone lover may have given you a gift of realizing you can create a mate, or the gift of self-love.
+You may have realized in your sadness that you do deserve more—you deserve someone to love you unconditionally, and it may have been the impetus to do the work you have done on yourself (or are about to do).

-The disappointed entrepreneur may have received the gift of owning her power—she did create amazing success.
-And the gift of humility—realizing each day must be created anew; and to expect the past successes to create the future is a very subtle form of entitlement.
+- The disappointed entrepreneur may have received the gift of owning her power—she did create amazing success.
+And/or the gift of humility—realizing each day must be created anew; and/or realizing that expecting that past successes guarantee future success is a very subtle form of entitlement.

 6. Be different now.
 This experience in your life changed you.
 You can allow that (and the work you do here) to move you into another state of being.
 A more powerful, wise and insightful being.
 Don’t let it be for nothing.
 Own you are more.
 And also own you are free.

 7. Create anew—as an empowered, more “whole” person.
-OK now is the fun part.
-Assuming you have done the work thus far, you are free from the ball and chain that was holding you back!
-What do you want to create with your newfound freedom and power?
+Okay, here is the fun part.
+Assuming you have done the work thus far and you are free from the ball and chain that was holding you back, what do you want to create with your newfound freedom and power?